 Active Military Duty

-Students withdrawing to begin active military duty must provide copies of their deployment orders and will also need to apply for a leave of absence for future semesters.
-If you are a United States citizen, you must also notify the Office of Veteran and Military Services (607-777-2021) and Student Accounts (607-777-2702).
+Students withdrawing to begin active military duty must provide copies of their deployment orders and submit a Request for Leave of Absence Form.
+If you are a United States citizen, you must also notify the Office of Veteran and Military Services (607-777-2021) and Student Accounts (607- 777-2702).

 The Graduate School considers requests for retroactive withdrawals only under extraordinary circumstances that have prevented the student from withdrawing by the regular semester withdrawal deadline (for example, the combination of a trauma and an illness at the time of the deadline).
 All requests for retroactive withdrawals must be submitted to the Graduate School and must be accompanied by verifiable documentation (for example, official death certificates, documentation provided by healthcare providers, or police reports).
 Any requests for additional documentation will be made by the Graduate School.
 The request will be reviewed by the Graduate School and the school in which the student is enrolled and will, if necessary, be considered by the Decker Student Health Services Center.
 The decision will be made by the Graduate School in consultation with the school in which the student is enrolled.
 If the student is granted a retroactive withdrawal, the student’s grades for that semester will be replaced with “Withdrawn (W)” marks.